Gentoo Reference Platform GRP

 qpkg -l snort

-Let me know what package netstat belongs to, note that for
+Let me know what package netstat belongs to,

-which netstat.:
+interested on, hence which netstat.:

 qpkg -f `which netstat`